UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/README.md

 * Usage of Lasagne

-## Lecture 3 - Word Embeddings, Feed forward Networks and SENNA
+## Lecture 3 - Word Embeddings, Feed Forward Networks and SENNA
 *Monday, 19th October, 11am (German time zone), Room B002*

+**Practice-Task**:
+* **Task**: Implement a Named Entity Recognizer based on the SENNA Architecture
+* *A Python skeleton and a sample solution will be added to this git repository later*

 ## Lecture 4
 *Monday, 26th October, 11am (German time zone), Room B002*